DenisKurmashev/dmath/README.md

 # dmath
-This is simple application who help students learning discrete mathematics
+This is a simple application that helps students to learn discrete mathematics.